jjeyanthan/CTF_Writeup/ASCW_writeup/Forensics/README.md

 Points : 300

-So fist of all we got only disk.img file.
+So the only material is  disk.img file.

 Let's make some basics command :